 The Laidlaw Undergraduate Leadership and Research Scholarship Programme

-The Laidlaw foundation partners with twelve world-leading universities, including Columbia University and University College London, to select 25 outstanding undergraduates at each institution annually for the Laidlaw Undergraduate Leadership and Research Scholarship.
+The Laidlaw Foundation partners with world-leading universities, including Columbia University and University College London, to select up to 25 outstanding undergraduates at each institution annually for the Laidlaw Undergraduate Leadership and Research Scholarship.

 To date, over a thousand scholars have completed the program.

-- An independent 6-week research project in the first summer after receiving the scholarship.
+- Summer 1: Scholars undertake an independent, faculty mentored 6-week research project after receiving the scholarship.

-- Global networking through the online community network, Laidlaw Scholars Network.
+- Access to global networking through the online community network, Laidlaw Scholars Network

 - Laidlaw Info Session: Link here

 - Getting Started with Research: Link here

 - Summer Funded Research Opportunities: Link here

 - The Literature Review: Link here

 - Designing & Formatting Resumes for Fellowships: Link here